Introduction

 fu

-separately and pass the parameters u
+is defined separately, and the parameters u

 and fu

-explicitly to f
+are explicitly passed to it.

 3template<